A BGES Indian Wars Field University Program

 About the Faculty

-Neil Mangum, one of the nation’s foremost historians, is an expert on frontier life.
-A retired National Park Service official, he served as Superintendent at the Little Big Horn National Battlefield as it transitioned from Custer National Battlefield.
+Neil Mangum is one of the nation’s foremost historians and is an expert on frontier life.
+A retired National Park Service official, Neil served as superintendent at the Little Big Horn National Battlefield as it transitioned from Custer National Battlefield.
 The popular Mangum only allows himself four or five tours a year, and BGES is fortunate to enjoy his favor.
 He enjoys the clientele and the small folksy nature of the group that is usually well prepared.
-Neil is the author of The Battle of the Rosebud: Prelude to the Little Big Horn.
+Neil is author of Battle of the Rosebud: Prelude to the Little Big Horn.
 He has a following, and most people on this trip will have traveled with him before, which makes this event even nicer.

 The arrival airport is Kansas City International (MCI].
-If you drive to Kansas City, we will make arrangements for you to leave your car parked there; an additional charge may apply, or park in long term parking at the airport and take the hotel shuttle back to the hotel.
+If you drive to Kansas City, we will make arrangements for you to leave your car parked there—an additional charge may apply, or you may want to park in long-term parking at the airport and take the hotel shuttle back to the hotel.
 The hotel will be easily accessible by automobile.
 Amtrak services Kansas City.